Quiz League of London: Individual format

 Many quiz leagues run individual competitions.
 QLL uses the MIMIR quiz format (named after Mímir, a god of Norse mythology who was renowned for his knowledge and wisdom).
 Matches are played in groups of four with positions drawn at random and each person has three questions addressed to them, in each of five rounds.

-Time to answer is at the discretion of the questionmaster, but a wrong answer or a pass gives any of the other three an opportunity to score a bonus point.
+Time to answer a directed question is 30 seconds, but a wrong answer or a pass gives any of the other three an opportunity to score a bonus point.
 The decision as to who gets the first chance to answer for a bonus is determined by offering the question to whoever, at that stage, has made fewest attempts to gain bonus points or, if there is more than one player who has made the fewest bonus attempts, the next player in line (e.g. if this happened on the first question, P2 would have the first option on a bonus attempt).
 Previously, a separate bonus counter was needed to track each player's bonus attempts, which was a very demanding task.
 With the advent of QLL's in-house online scoresheet, this is handled automatically as part of the scoring process, meaning that a separate bonus counter is no longer required.
+For the 2023 competition, functionality was added to the scoring system whereby the text and answers are shown on screen to the reader, thereby allowing individual quizzes to be run by a single official.

 Online quiz delivery

 For the first 22 years of the league's existence, quizzes were printed out and posted to each venue via snail mail.
 This was generally successful, though inevitably quizzes got 'lost in the post' and the process incurred a significant surcharge on the cost of the quizzes themselves.
 Therefore, in 2013, QLL introduced a mechanism for electronic delivery of quizzes.
-For this, each quiz is saved as a PDF document encrypted with a 16-digit password.
+For this, each quiz is saved as a PDF document encrypted with a 16/18-digit password.
 These quizzes are downloaded from a separate website (not part of the main QLL website) and, 30 minutes before the match start time, half of the password is texted to the home team captain and the other half to the away team captain.
 The quiz is opened just before the match start time in the presence of both teams.